 512 kbps

 A +/- 10% variation from the target operating points is acceptable.
 The actual bit-rate for each Test Condition shall be reported with an accompanying justification for the target operating point deviation.

-[Editor’s Note]: The submission aspects for material selection found below is agreed but consider moving it to the permanent document with the submission process.

-The Test Conditions shall be shared with the Cross-check Laboratories upon request.
+The renderer used for the Test Conditions shall be the same renderer used for the Anchor and Reference Conditions.

 5.11 Attributes

 The Codec Quality Characterization Test shall assess the Basic Audio Quality attribute described in [2] Clause 6.4.